|Chairperson:||Touma, Jihad R.|

-- 9 credits in Communication Skills divided into 3 credits in Arabic and 6 credits in English
+- 9 credits in Understanding Communication divided into 3 credits in Arabic and 6 credits in English

-- 3 credits in one Natural Science course must be from outside the major and approved as a General Education course
+- 3 credits in one Understanding the World course must be from outside the major and approved as a General Education course.

 The Physics requirements include: